 I recommend taking these two things into consideration before making a decision.

 First, ask yourself ‘What’s my motivation for learning a language?’

 If you want to learn your spouse’s native language because you want to be able to communicate with their family in the language, then you can stop here and get to studying.

-Say that you want to learn a foreign language as a hobby for the first time because it’s a life-long goal of yours then write down a short list of languages that you have an attraction to and then ask yourself this second question above.
+Say that you want to learn a foreign language as a hobby for the first time, maybe it’s a life-long goal of yours.

 As a way to help determine what the easiest language to learn might be for you, check out this article that gives a list of languages by difficulty based on study hours: Language Difficulty Ranking